iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 any methods that allow manipulating their fields directly. `Transaction`s are intended to be constructed through the `TransactionBuilder` builder pattern, while `Bundle`s can be created either via the `IncomingBundleBuilder` or `OutgoingBundleBuilder`.
-The `IncomingBundleBuilder` takes in existing `Transaction`s, compiles them, and verifies their veracity before constructing a `Bundle` type.
+The `IncomingBundleBuilder` takes in existing `Transaction`s, compiles them, and verifies them before constructing a `Bundle` type.
 The `OutgoingBundleBuilder` takes in `TransactionBuilder`s, and is primarily responsible for filling in all information that can only be set in the actual finalization of the outgoing message into a `Bundle`, such as the bundle hash.